-When things are people
+When things feel like people

 The slippery slope from object to animal to person goes both ways.
-On the one hand, we often cannot help thinking that animals or even lifeless objects have intentions, feelings, and character traits that we really know to be exclusively human, a phenomenon known as anthropomorphism.
-Most of us probably know the irrational but nagging suspicion that our computer is deliberately malfunctioning in order to drive us crazy.
+On the one hand, we often cannot help thinking that animals or even lifeless objects have intentions, thoughts, and character traits that we really know to be exclusively human, a phenomenon known as anthropomorphism.
+Most of us probably know the irrational but nagging suspicion that our computer/printer/dish washer is deliberately malfunctioning in order to drive us crazy.
 We probably all know people who pay more attention to their pets than to their parents.
 We give hurricanes human names and enjoy watching movies about sentient robots.
 Unsurprisingly, studies show that perceiving and interacting with objects as if they were people activates some of the same brain areas as real social interaction, although to a lesser degree.
 Reasons for why our mind “humanizes” things and animals are varied: Firstly, objects and animals with superficially human-looking features or behaviours can automatically trigger similar processes of face and emotion recognition as human ones, as is evident from pop culture phenomena like grumpy cat, blobfish, or short films like Luxo Jr.

 Anthropomorphism feels good!

-More interestingly, in cases where this superficial “humanness” is not present, as in hurricanes or even just the general unpredictability of life, we conjure up “wrathful weather”, “fate” or “god” simply to make the chaotic universe seem more predictable.
-A series of studies on this topic shows that the more unpredictable a gadget or computer, the more likely participants were to rate it as “having a mind of its own”, especially when they were being paid to correctly predict the gadget’s next action and thus wanted it to be more predictable.
+Even more interestingly, in cases where this superficial “humanness” is not present, as in hurricanes or even just the general unpredictability of life, we conjure up “wrathful weather”, “fate” or “god” simply to make the chaotic universe seem more predictable.
+A series of studies on this topic shows that the more unpredictable a gadget or computer, the more likely participants were to rate it as “having a mind of its own”, especially when they were being paid to correctly predict the gadget’s next action and therefore wanted it to be more predictable.
 This already points to a very interesting aspect of how we process humanness (or not):

 “Evil is when you treat people as things” (Terry Pratchett)

-This difference in reaction is even detectable with brain imaging technology: Several brain areas show altered activations when faced with photos of people from social groups that participants view in a dehumanized way, such as homeless people or drug addicts.
+This difference in reaction is even detectable with brain imaging technology: Several brain areas show altered activations when faced with photos of people from social groups that participants viewed in a dehumanized way, such as homeless people or drug addicts.
 Whereas the medial prefrontal cortex (mPFC), an area associated with social cognition and cognitive empathy, is activated more strongly in response to respected and liked outgroups (e. g.
 Olympic athletes or elderly people) than to despised outgroups, activation in the amygdala and insular cortex is stronger for the latter, a pattern similar to a disgust reaction.

-Dehumanization also feels good!
+Dehumanization can also feel good!

 So, how to re-humanize?